Renault falls as European equity pullback deepens

 However, the rally has since faded over the last week on signs that the U.S. Federal Reserve may soon scale back some of its stimulus measures following signs of a recovery in the U.S. economy.

-Clairinvest fund manager Ion-Marc Valahu said he had already been "short" on the Swiss SMI .SSMI and German DAX .GDAXI equity indexes, betting on pullbacks on those markets.
+Clairinvest fund manager Ion-Marc Valahu said he had already been "short" on the Swiss SMI and German DAX equity indexes, betting on pullbacks on those markets.

 "I was already 'short' but I'm not going to add to it," he said.